LLM Reference

 Where can I run Grok 4 and Qwen3-Max?

-Grok 4 is available on Microsoft Foundry, OpenRouter, and Replicate API.
-Qwen3-Max is available on OpenRouter.
+Grok 4 is available on Microsoft Foundry, OpenRouter, Replicate API, and xAI Console.
+Qwen3-Max is available on OpenRouter, Vercel AI Gateway, and Novita AI.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.
-Use this as a quick comparison signal, then confirm the provider-specific limits before committing to production.

 Continue comparing